 • goods sold in a returnable container.

-Exemption from the individual labelling rule
+Exemptions from the individual labelling rule

-• use an optical scanner at the cash register;
+• use an optical scanner at checkout;

-Particular cases
+Special cases

 • clothing;